polca/premise/docs/reference/models.rst

    * - Model
      - Description
    * - REMIND
-     - REMIND (Regionalized Model of Investment and Development) is an integrated assessment model that combines macroeconomic growth, energy system, and climate policy analysis.
-It is designed to analyze long-term energy transition pathways, accounting for technological, economic, and environmental factors.
-REMIND simulates how regions invest in different technologies and energy resources to balance economic growth and climate targets, while considering factors like energy efficiency, emissions, and resource availability.
-The model is particularly strong in its detailed representation of energy markets and macroeconomic interactions across regions, making it valuable for global climate policy assessments.
+     - REMIND (Regionalized Model of Investment and Development) links economic growth, energy investment and climate policy.
+It models how regions invest in technologies and energy resources under climate constraints.
    * - REMIND-EU
-     - REMIND-EU is a regionalized version of the REMIND model, specifically tailored to analyze energy systems and climate policies within the European Union.
-It incorporates detailed representations of EU member states' energy markets, technological options, and policy frameworks.
-It allows for a more granular analysis of how EU-specific policies, such as the European Green Deal, affect energy transition pathways, emissions reductions, and economic development within the EU context.
+     - REMIND-EU represents European energy systems and policies in more regional detail than the global REMIND model.
    * - IMAGE
-     - IMAGE (Integrated Model to Assess the Global Environment) is a comprehensive IAM developed to explore the interactions between human development, energy consumption, and environmental systems over the long term.
-It focuses on assessing how land use, food systems, energy systems, and climate change interact under different policy scenarios.
-The model integrates biophysical processes, such as land-use change and greenhouse gas emissions, with socio-economic drivers like population growth and economic development.
-IMAGE is commonly used for analyzing sustainable development strategies, climate impacts, biodiversity loss, and exploring mitigation and adaptation options.
+     - IMAGE (Integrated Model to Assess the Global Environment) links energy, land use, agriculture and climate.
+It represents environmental processes alongside changes in population and economic activity.
    * - TIAM-UCL
-     - TIAM-UCL (TIMES Integrated Assessment Model by University College London) is a global energy system model based on the TIMES (The Integrated MARKAL-EFOM System) framework, developed to evaluate long-term decarbonization pathways for global energy systems.
-It provides detailed insights into energy technology options, resource availability, and emission reduction strategies under various climate policy scenarios.
-The model focuses on the trade-offs and synergies between energy security, economic costs, and environmental outcomes.
-TIAM-UCL is frequently used to analyze scenarios consistent with the Paris Agreement and examine technological innovation's role in mitigating climate change globally.
+     - TIAM-UCL (TIMES Integrated Assessment Model by University College London) models energy technologies, resources and supply chains.
+It uses the TIMES framework to examine the costs and technology choices of decarbonization pathways.
    * - MESSAGE
      - MESSAGEix-GLOBIOM-GAINS (MESSAGE) couples the MESSAGEix energy system with the GLOBIOM land-use model and GAINS air-pollution module.
 It is used to explore long-term energy and land-use transitions and their climate and air-quality implications under different policy scenarios.
    * - GCAM
-     - GCAM (Global Change Analysis Model) is an integrated assessment model that simulates the interactions between energy, water, land use, climate, and economic systems on a global scale.
-It is designed to analyze how different policy scenarios, technological developments, and socio-economic factors influence greenhouse gas emissions, energy production and consumption, land use changes, and climate outcomes.
-GCAM incorporates detailed representations of energy technologies, agricultural systems, and land-use dynamics, allowing for comprehensive assessments of mitigation strategies and their implications for sustainable development.
-The model is widely used for exploring pathways to achieve climate targets while considering trade-offs across multiple sectors.
+     - GCAM (Global Change Analysis Model) links energy, water, land use, climate and economic systems.
+It represents their responses to policies, technology changes and socioeconomic assumptions.

 Quick Reference